The companion app for Alexa customers to set up devices, change settings, and see the displayed output from interactions with Alexa.

 An argument to an intent that gives Alexa more information about that request.
 For example, Alexa, ask History Buff what happened on June third.
 In this statement, …June third is the value of a date slot that refines the request.
 For a given intent, slots can be required or optional.
 To designate slots as required and let Alexa manage the conversation to collect the slot values, create a dialog model and then delegate the dialog to Alexa.

-Device-level visual attributes and assets which control the look and feel of the Alexa experience on that device.
+Visual attributes and assets which control the look and feel of the Alexa experience.
 All components, layouts, and patterns inherit these values.
 Styles are delivered within themes and devices can expose multiple themes such as day and night mode.

 Occurs when something unexpected happened, unrelated to the dialogue between the customer and Alexa.
 For example, the call for a data service used to get the information the customer requested was unable to send Alexa that information.